 - Start the engine, warm it up for several minutes, and then turn it off. - 2.
-Place an oil pan under the engine to collect the used oil. - 3.
-Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.
+Place an oil pan under the engine to collect the used oil.

+3. Remove the engine oil filler cap, the drain bolt and the gasket to drain the oil from the crankcase.

+- 1. Engine oil drain bolt

+- 2. Gasket

-- 1. Engine oil drain bolt - 4.
-Install the engine oil drain bolt, and then tighten it to the specified torque.
+- 4. Install a new gasket and the engine oil drain bolt, and then tighten the bolt to the specified torque.

-Engine oil drain bolt: 20 Nm (2.0 m·kgf, 14 ft·lbf) Refill with the specified amount of the recommended engine oil, and then install and tighten the engine oil filler cap.

-Recommended engine oil: See page 8-1.
+Engine oil drain bolt: 20 Nm (2.0 m·kgf, 14 ft·lbf)

+Refill with the specified amount of the recommended engine oil, and then install and tighten the engine oil filler cap.
+Recommended engine oil: See page 9-1.
 Oil change quantity: 0.80 L (0.85 US qt, 0.70 Imp.qt)

 - In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase.

-- 1. "CD" specification - 2.
-"ENERGY CONSERVING II" - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
 If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, and then check the oil level and correct it if necessary.